PatWyr/Test/README.md

 ## Supported Databases

-jdbi-orm currently supports MySQL, MariaDB, PostgreSQL, H2 and Microsoft SQL.
+jdbi-orm currently supports MySQL, MariaDB, PostgreSQL, H2, Microsoft SQL and CockroachDB.
 Other databases are untested - they might or might not work.

 ## Usage